 Additionally, this key issue will study:

-How to enable emergency voice service for 6GS.
+- How to enable emergency voice service for 6GS.

-How to establish emergency session via 6GS for the emergency voice service.
+- How to establish emergency session via 6GS for the emergency voice service.

-How to identify emergency services in 6GS such that the required priority for an emergency call is applied.
+- How to identify emergency services in 6GS such that the required priority for an emergency call is applied.

-How to support a UE in Limited-Service state so that it can establish emergency session via 6GS.
+- How to support a UE in Limited-Service state so that it can establish emergency session via 6GS.

-Editor’s Note: It is TBD if interworking, migration, and service continuity (including the issue of “fallback”) for emergency voice services will be studied as part of this Key Issue or by a Key Issue related to WT2.
+- Whether and how to support fallback for emergency voice services to 5GS and EPS.

 Editor’s Note: It is still to be determined if other capabilities will be considered as part of this KI.